Pensions

 Once you've nominated your beneficiaries – don't just stop there and forget about it.
 It's important to review them regularly and update when necessary.

 Wishes and plans change, especially after big life changes like the birth of children or grandchildren, marriages and divorces.
-If you don't keep all your pension plans up to date as your circumstances change, you risk your pension savings not going to the right people if you die.
+If you don't keep all your pension plans up to date as your circumstances change, you risk your pension savings not going to the right people when you die.

 4. Consider the tax they’ll pay when they receive your pension

-If you die before the age of 75, your beneficiaries will normally inherit your pension pot tax-free.
 If you die after the age of 75, then your beneficiaries will pay income tax on anything they withdraw from your pension savings.

-The amount of tax that needs paid on your pension savings will depend on your individual circumstances and that of your beneficiaries, including the type of pension you have.
+The amount of tax that needs to be paid on your pension savings will depend on your individual circumstances and that of your beneficiaries, including the type of pension you have.
 Tax and legislation may change and your own individual circumstances, including where you live in the UK, will have an impact on your tax treatment.

 A pension is an investment.
 Its value can go down as well as up and you could get back less than what was paid in.

-The information here is based on our understanding in September 2023 and shouldn't be taken as financial advice.
+The information here is based on our understanding in February 2025 and shouldn't be taken as financial advice.